MChaus/SDF-deep-learning/README.md

 ## Implemented classes

 [MeshSampler](source/mesh_sampler.py) - class that samples points and calculates SDFs.
-This is my implementation of the code from here: https://github.com/facebookresearch/DeepSDF/blob/master/src/PreprocessMesh.cpp.
+This is my implementation of the С++ code from here: https://github.com/facebookresearch/DeepSDF/blob/master/src/PreprocessMesh.cpp.
 All the defaults were taken from that implementation as well.
 I implemented it in Python by means of trimesh library.
 Unfortunately due to the usage of rtrees for saving vertices this approach may lead to consumption of all the memory and unauthorized halting.